 Keeping your car in great shape both inside and out is good for resale purposes, but a clean car is also a more comfortable one.
 According to Chad Zani, auto-detailing expert of Detail Garage, giving your vehicle some TLC is vital year-round.
 However, he notes, "One time you should really clean your interior is before winter, as the dirt will be pushed further into surfaces when it is wet since most dirt is water-soluble."

 We compiled expert recommendations from Zani and researched items for washing, waxing, polishing, vacuuming, deodorizing, and disinfecting your ride.
-Our favorite car cleaning product is the Chemical Guys 16-Piece Arsenal Building Car Kit because it has everything you need to make your car shine, from foam cannons to microfiber cloths.

 Here are the best car cleaning products you can buy.